Ayutmg01/Advanced-Calculator/README.md

-# Advanced-Calculator
-This repository contains the code for a Simple Calculator application, designed for basic arithmetic operations.
-It is a lightweight, user-friendly tool perfect for everyday calculations.

----

 # Simple React Calculator

 This repository contains the code for a simple calculator built using React and NextUI.
 The calculator performs basic arithmetic operations and includes a user-friendly interface.